Sparklers burning against a night sky.

 You're going to need to pack more than beach supplies for that summer road trip.

-Outdoor play can cause injuries.
-Learn trampoline safety and more ways to play safer.
+Playing in a backyard playground can cause injuries.
+Learn some playground and trampoline safety rules to help make outdoor play safer.

 Insurance issues to consider when hosting a house party